Dev Basics Lesson 2 of 3

 git push

-Branches let you work on features without affecting the main code.
+Branches provide isolated development contexts, enabling parallel work without affecting the main codebase.

 Key Takeaways

-• git addgit commitgit push — The basic workflow
+• git addgit commitgit push — The standard commit workflow

-• Branches isolate your work from the main code
+• Branches isolate feature development from the main branch